Skip to main content

 Percentage estimate of loss

 This can be the most difficult part of the claim to work out.
-You may need to explain to VCAT why the percentage you have decided on is reasonable for the loss you have suffered.
+You may need to explain why the percentage you have decided on is reasonable for the loss you have suffered.

 Example: A broken heater